xwp/site-performance-tracker/CONTRIBUTE.md

 ## Project Setup

+- Build artifacts are tracked in the repository until we create a dedicated distribution repository that can be used for storing the Composer packages.

 - We use [`wp-env`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/) for local development environment.
 See all the `env:*` scripts in `package.json` for supported commands and helpers.

 - `webpack.config.js` configures how `@wordpresss/scripts` transforms JS and CSS assets during packaging.